Purchases made through links earn us a small commission, at no extra cost to you.

 There is so much history and beauty to enjoy at Versailles, that we had to break this post up into three parts.
 Now that we’ve taken you on a tour inside Château de Versailles, in Part Two we’ll visit the Trianon Palaces and in Part Three we explore the Queen’s Hamlet, my personal favourite!

 Tips for Visiting the Palace of Versailles

-- There are several different admission tickets to the Palace of Versailles.
-The Palace ticket lets you tour the palace and grounds.
-The Passport gives you admission to the palace, grounds, Trianon Palaces and the Queen’s Hamlet.
-The musical fountain show (April-October) is also included.
+Admission: There are several different admission tickets to the Palace of Versailles.
+The Palace ticket lets you tour the palace and grounds/gardens.
+The Passport gives you admission to the whole estate of Versailles including the main palace, gardens, Trianon Palaces, and the Queen’s Hamlet.
+The musical fountain show (April-October) is also included in the Passport.

 - An audio guide in eleven languages is included in the ticket price.

 - Entrance is free on the first Sunday of every month from November to March.

 - The Paris Museum Pass includes access to all unguided tours, the Trianon palaces and the Queen’s Hamlet.

 Buying Tickets: We recommend buying tickets to the Palace of Versailles in advance and on-line.
 This way you only have to endure the outrageous security lineup and not the long ticket lineup.
 Here are some trusted links where you can buy digital tickets and have them immediately delivered to your smartphone (no need to print):